michaelwybraniec/mcp-resume/DEPLOYMENT.md

 ### Common Issues

-**"Node.js not found" on Streamlit Cloud:**
-- The app automatically falls back to demo mode
-- All features work except live gist integration
-- This is normal and expected

 **"Please configure LLM provider":**
 - Add an API key in the sidebar
 - OpenRouter offers free models
 - Ollama works for local development

-**"Failed to start MCP server" locally:**
-- Run `npm run build` in the project root
+**API Key not working:**
+- Ensure you copied the full key including prefixes (sk-or-...)
-- Check that Node.js is installed: `node --version`
+- Check that you have credits/usage available
-- Verify the build folder exists: `ls build/`
+- Verify the key is valid at the provider's website

+**App loading slowly:**
+- First load may take time as dependencies install
+- Subsequent loads will be faster
+- Use Auto Start for quicker setup

 ### Performance Tips